 - 1 tablespoon light olive oil

-- Salt and pepper to taste
+- Salt and pepper, to taste

-In a small bowl, stir together wine, onion, lemon juice, Worcestershire sauce, salt and minced garlic.
+- In a small bowl, stir together wine, onion, lemon juice, Worcestershire sauce, salt, and minced garlic.
 Set aside.

 - If serving with potatoes: Wash potatoes and cut into 1-inch cubes.
 In a large bowl, stir together potatoes with olive oil salt and pepper.
 Set aside.

-Cook roast approximately 20 minutes per pound, checking temperature after about 45 minutes.
-Meat will continue to cook slightly once removed from oven by 5-10° F. Recipe time does not include marinating.
+- Cook the roast for approximately 20 minutes per pound, checking the temperature after about 45 minutes.
+Meat will continue to cook slightly once removed from oven by 5-10° F.

 - Recipe time does not include marinating.